Adobe Analytics Finds Flight Bookings Fell 24% In August

 The trend may be good news for people who are planning to fly.
 Pandya said prices were down about 22% in the beginning of September.

 Warren Luciani owns an excavation business.
-He was planning to take a break and travel to a friend’s wedding in Europe, but he decided against it.READ MORE: Vigil Held In Orlando For Missing Teen Miya Marcano After Day Of Searching
+He was planning to take a break and travel to a friend’s wedding in Europe, but he decided against it.READ MORE: National Institutes Of Health Launching Study To See If COVID Vaccines Cause Menstrual Cycle Side Effects

 “I’m afraid that if I get down there and I test positive, I’ll get stuck there for 14 days under quarantine.
 And with my business and me being the owner, I just can’t take that chance,” said Luciani.